zackrdavis/zackrdavis.github.io/md-pages/fonting-with-gans.md

     return input
 ```

-A deeply silly bug almost made me give up on this: I had the inversion search working on the pre-transform mirrored and twisted data.
+A silly bug almost made me give up on this: I had the inversion search working on the pre-transform data, so it was still mirrored and rotated.
 Amazing how hard this was to see when I wasn't looking for it, even having dealt with it earlier.
 I had to plot the whole grid of targets before I spotted it, and it hammered home the value of easy fluency with matpotlib.

 Anyway, here's the working search, animated in order to convey a fraction of my dawning joy when I fixed the bug.
+Some characters are much slower to home in than others, like the capital "B".
+You can almost feel it rolling down different slopes as it finds its way.

 ![A grid of black tiles with white forms that slowly become handwritten characters.](/images/fonting-with-gans/search.gif)